rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 The steps involved in installing and configuring tripwire are as listed below:

-i.
-Install the software from source or binary
+1. Install the software from source or binary

-ii.
-Run the configuration script: (twinstall.sh).
+2. Run the configuration script: (twinstall.sh).
 This script is used to:
 a) Create the site key and the local key and prompts for pass phrases for both
 b)  Sign the policy file and configuration file with the site key.

-iii.
-Initialize the tripwire database
+3. Initialize the tripwire database

-iv.
-Run the first integrity check.
+4. Run the first integrity check.

-v.
-Edit the configuration file (twcfg.txt)
+5. Edit the configuration file (twcfg.txt)

-vi.
-Edit the policy file (twpol.txt)
+6. Edit the policy file (twpol.txt)

 Tripwire accepts the following command line options: